ghacks Technology News

 Users who just want to test the setting can assign a specific core by opening the Windows Task Manager with Ctrl-Shift-Esc, right-clicking the firefox.exe or thunderbird.exe process and selecting Affinity from the context menu.

-Here they need to select a specific cpu core or remove one from the listing to test the fix.
+There they need to select a specific cpu core or remove one from the listing to test the fix.
 Please note that this is only a temporary solution.
-A system state change, e.g. a reboot, standby or hibernation resets the affinity settings there.
+A system state change, e.g. a reboot, standby or hibernation resets the affinity settings that you have selected.

 A permanent solution is to create a new program shortcut and set the cpu affinity this way.